mariorod98/ObsidianVault/🌱 Seedbox/C++ friend.md

 The **friend** keyword is used to grant a function or class access to private and protected members of another class.
 The keyword is declared in the body of the class whose members are to be accessed.

+Some key features are:
+- Friendship is not transitive (a friend of a friend is not your friend).
+- Friendship is not inherited (your friend's children are not your friends).

+**Example with friend class**
 ```cpp
 class EntityManager {
 	...